 - Use a digital scale to measure the correct amount of water into a gooseneck kettle, then measure the amount of coffee beans needed.
 For a 944ml yield at 1:14, I used 67g beans.

-- The exact temperature can be tweaked depending upon the roast of coffee you're using, but I usually do 200°F. Hotter (200-205°F) is better for lighter/medium roast, while cooler (195-200°F) is better for dark roast.
-Experiment to see what you like.
+- The exact temperature can be tweaked depending upon the roast of coffee you're using, but I usually do 205°F. Hotter (200-205°F) is better for lighter/medium roast, while cooler (200°F) is better for dark roast.

-- Once the water has heated to the right temperature, pour some over the coffee in a spiral, starting in the center and spiraling out to the edges.
-Aim for twice the weight of water as there is coffee (i.e. 134g of water for 67g grounds).
-The coffee should bubble and puff up as it releases carbon dioxide; wait 30-45 seconds, or until it begins to deflate.
+- Once the water has heated to the right temperature, saturate the grounds with a little water.
+The coffee should bubble and puff up as it releases carbon dioxide; wait 30 seconds.

 - Immediately serve the coffee and mix in sugar, milk, or cream as desired.
 Enjoy right away for the best flavor.